Instructional materials for online courses

 Open educational resources (OER)

-Open Educational Resources (OERs) are a fantastic instructional materials because they are free to reuse, adapt, and share.
+Open Educational Resources (OERs) are fantastic instructional materials because they are free to reuse, adapt, and share.
 Moreover, they have been created and curated by educational professionals.
-OERs might take the form of lesson plans, quizzes, online articles, digital media, databases, simulations, and much more.
-OERs can be found in large collections or through search engines.
-OERs range from individual images to entire courses.
+OERs might include lesson plans, quizzes, online articles, digital media, databases, simulations, etc. They can be found in large collections or through search engines and range from individual images to entire courses.

 The following are eight steps to OER integration